whamcloud/VictoriaLogs/docs/victorialogs/logsql.md

 If the `parallel_readers` option isn't set, while [`concurrency` option](https://docs.victoriametrics.com/victorialogs/logsql/#concurrency-query-option) is set then the number of parallel readers equals to the `concurrency`.

-The default number parallel readers can be configured via `-defaultParallelReaders` command-line flag.
+The default number of parallel readers can be configured via `-defaultParallelReaders` command-line flag.

 The `parallel_readers` option is applied individually to every `vlstorage` node in [VictoriaLogs cluster](https://docs.victoriametrics.com/victorialogs/cluster/).